Flavor of Love season 2: She Works Hard for Her Honey

 Flav divides the girls into two groups.
-Buckwild, Krazy, Toasteee, Somethin, Bootz, and Deelishis have to work at one of Flav's favorite restaurants.
-Sumthin gets fired for not taking it seriously, and Bootz wins the challenge.
-The next day, the second group has to clean a disgusting house after a crazy party the night before.
-The group consists of Buckeey, Tiger, Payshintz, Nibblz, Beatuful and Like Dat.
-They find out they are cleaning hip-hop legend Warren G's house.
-While half of the girls are cleaning, back at the mansion Buckwild, Krazy and Deelishis watch as Bootz and Somethin are arguing.
+The first group (consisting of Buckwild, Krazy, Toasteee, Somethin, Bootz, and Deelishis) is assigned to work at M&M Soul Food, one of Flav's favorite restaurants.
+Somethin gets fired for not taking the challenge seriously, and Bootz wins the challenge.
+The next day, the second group (consisting of Buckeey, Tiger, Payshintz, Nibblz, Beatuful and Like Dat) finds out that they have to clean a disgusting house after a crazy party the night before, which turns out to belong to hip-hop legend Warren G. While the girls in the second group are cleaning, back at the mansion Buckwild, Krazy and Deelishis watch as Bootz and Somethin are arguing.
 The winner is Nibblz, and she and Flav have a king and queen dinner.
 Bootz and Payshintz then start fighting.
 Many of the other girls joined in and started making racial comments, furthermore accusing her of not knowing who she or Flav is.
 Bootz tells Flav that Tiger, Somethin, and Payshintz should all go home.
 Flav takes this into consideration, and eliminates Tiger and Sumthin.
 He has a clock for Payshintz as well, but she chooses not to accept it because she couldn't take the drama with Bootz, and a few of the other girls anymore.